amazuelos/task-manager/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:3005`.
+I fix the port to have total compatibility with cypress tests.

 ---